Meet The Wyoming Fly Fishing Guide Staff

-Ryan Anderson has been guiding for 13 years, 2 seasons in Alaska as a fly out fly fishing guide and 11 seasons here on the North Platte.
+Ryan Anderson has been guiding for 23 years, 2 seasons in Alaska as a fly out fly fishing guide and 21 seasons here on the North Platte.
 Ryan has fished all over the world but truly loves his home water in Wyoming.
 He is a Casper native that grew up learning how to cast (in the wind) from his father and grandfather.
 He had a fly rod in his hand at the age of 5.
 By 12 he was Dennis the Menace but armed with a fly rod instead of a sling shot.
 The trout in the small mountain streams around Casper didn't stand a chance against this little "trout punk".
-Now 30, Ryan is the new owner of the guide service.
-His enthusiasm brings new energy to the business, and he has been working hard to put together the best guide staff.
-Ryan enjoys the outdoors, Loves to be on the river and can always have a good time.
+Ryan, the owner of the guide service brings enthusiasm and energy to the business, and he has been working hard to put together the best guide staff.
+Ryan enjoys the outdoors, loves to be on the river and can always have a good time.
 As he puts it "I am lucky because I have been able to combine my passion with my livelihood.
-I knew what I wanted to do from a very young age, I wanted to Fly fish.
+I knew what I wanted to do from a very young age, I wanted to fly fish.
 Guiding someone into a big trout, and netting it, is the closest thing I've found to fishing myself.
 For me it has the same excitement, same adrenaline, everything.
 I love this Job!"
 Some one asked Ryan once what he would be if he wasn’t a fly fishing guide and he said “screwed”.

 Ryan Anderson / Wyoming Fly Fishing